Oil prices steady as lockdowns curb U.S. stimulus optimism

 U.S. lawmakers are set to lock horns over the size of a $1.9 trillion pandemic relief package proposed by President Joe Biden.
 The stimulus would support the economy and fuel demand.

-European nations, major consumers, have imposed tough restrictions to halt the spread of the virus, while China reported a rise in new COVID-19 cases, casting a pall over demand prospects in the world’s largest energy consumer.
+European nations, major consumers of oil, have imposed tough restrictions to halt the spread of the virus, while China reported a rise in new COVID-19 cases, casting a pall over demand prospects in the world’s largest energy consumer.

 Barclays raised its 2021 oil price forecasts, but said rising cases in China could contribute to near-term pullbacks.